sakuli/sakuli.github.io/content/docs/01_getting_started.md

 slug: getting-started
 ---

+## Initialisation

+This guide will get you started with writing Sakuli tests from scratch.
+To follow the tutorial, you should create a new npm project in an empty folder.

+For this guide, we will assume that our working directory is `/tmp/sakuli_starter` on a *nix system, or `%Temp%\sakuli_starter` on a Windows machine, respectively.

+To create a new, empty project, first run:

+{{< highlight bash >}}
+npm init
+{{< /highlight >}}

+This interactive prompt will ask you for some metadata regarding your project.
+You can either modify these fields to your needs, or just accept the defaults.

+Once completed you should see a short summary similar to the following snippet:

+{{< highlight bash >}}
+About to write to /tmp/sakuli_starter/package.json:

+{
+  "name": "sakuli_starter",
+  "version": "1.0.0",
+  "description": "",
+  "main": "index.js",
+  "scripts": {
+    "test": "echo \"Error: no test specified\" && exit 1" },
+  "author": "",
+  "license": "ISC"
+}

+Is this OK? (yes)
+{{< /highlight >}}

+After confirming the prompt, an empty project has been initialized.

 ## Installation

 The following steps are required to set up Sakuli to work with a multitude of browsers.
 Once the initial setup is done, we will dive right into our first test.

 ### Sakuli Installation

+Still in our newly created project, we will install Sakuli by running

 {{< highlight bash >}}
 npm i @sakuli/cli